 There is no secondary education provision at Mount Pleasant and parents of secondary aged children (Years 7 to 11) may wish their children to attend the Falkland Island Government Community School (FICS) in Stanley as weekly boarders or, elect to board them in the UK.
 Stanley Community School in general follows the English National Curriculum up to GCSE but has no sixth form provision and is not a boarding school but has a hostel for children to stay in.

-We hope you have found the information in this Welcome Pack useful, and that you and your family enjoy their time in this unique and wonderful location.
+We hope you have found the information useful, and that you and your family enjoy your time in this unique and wonderful location.
 Please feel free to contact the school if you have any further queries.